-Donna’s full-time job is with the Los Angeles Unified School District, where she serves as a testing coordinator for an elementary school in the San Fernando Valley.
-She has a substitute teaching credential through the State of California.
-She previously worked for a software company and set up a computer lab and created curriculum for a school for special needs boys 5-18 yrs of age.
+Donna spent 20 years with the Los Angeles Unified School District, where she served as a testing coordinator for an elementary school in the San Fernando Valley.
+She has a California substitute teaching credential, and previously worked for a software company where she set up a computer lab and created curriculum for a school for special needs boys.

 It was through her side work tutoring K-12 students in most academic subjects that Donna met Magellan founder Evelyn Jerome-Alexander, who encouraged her to look into UCLA’s Certificate in College Counseling program.
 Donna earned the certificate with distinction in 2018.